 The latest debate around news blocklisting highlights the importance of considering the context and content against which brands advertise.
 When you see almost 40% of millennials closely following national politics, social issues, and natural disasters, and yet a reluctance on the part of brands to buy against that content, bridging the gap is a question of building nuance into your blacklisting strategy to address consumer consumption patterns.

 As we found in our recent survey of consumer viewing habits during the lockdown, 70% of consumers interested in seeing more alignment with their mood, brands have to factor in consumer viewing habits into what they choose to include and exclude in their campaigns.

-At Channel Factory, we’ve found a duel whitelist/blacklist strategy to be the most effective way to deliver maximum contextual sophistication for brands.
+At Channel Factory, we’ve found a duel inclusion list/blocklist strategy to be the most effective way to deliver maximum contextual sophistication for brands.
 In next week’s post, we’ll outline the optimal ways to configure this strategy to maximize your contextual suitability.